1563245379/Interlat/CONTRIBUTING.md

-# Contributing to Hidden State Training Framework
+# Contributing to Interlat

-We welcome contributions to the Hidden State Training Framework!
+We welcome contributions to the Interlat Framework!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started